 Restoring the operations of major employers is key to a community's economic recovery after a disaster, especially as employment provides a reason for most residents to return and rebuild quickly.
 Typically, the major employers in your community are already going to have business continuity plans and will not need the basic disaster preparedness education necessary for smaller businesses.
+Major employers may also have the means to assist in actions to support workforce retention.
 While large company recovery assistance will vary based on the industries and vulnerabilities of your community, typically businesses located in hazardous areas or older structures may need assistance to reopen or relocate, temporarily or permanently, within the area.

 Action Plans Timeline Responsibility Examples: Strike taskforce of professionals and municipal leadership to meet with major employers.
-Prepare incentives to use if necessary to support business retention.
+Prepare incentives to use if necessary to support retention.